arokettu/php-encryptor/docs/index.rst

 V1 and V2 differences:

 * V2 uses Argon2id, V1 uses Argon2i
-* V2 uses ops and mem form the container, V1 always uses SENSITIVE (ops=8, mem=536_870_912)
+* V2 uses ops and mem form the container, V1 always uses SENSITIVE (ops=8, mem=536_870_912, hardcoded since 1.1)
-* V1 and V2 are equal when encrypting with key except for the version header
+* V1 and V2 are equal when encrypting with a key except for the version header

 V1 was used during early development.
 If you somehow used my dev version, you can still decode your files